 One alternative to Red Team, or rather another type of team that can be used in conjunction with a Red Team, is a Blue Team.
-A blue team is similar to a red team in that it also assesses network security and identifies any possible vulnerabilities.
 However, a blue team has a different objective.
-These teams are there to find ways to defend, change, and re-group defense mechanisms to make the incident response much stronger.
+Blue teams are the defense to the Red Teams offense, and will use counter-techniques to disable the Red Team attacks.

 Red Teaming vs. Blue Teaming

 A common question for many organizations is whether they are better off using a Red Team or a Blue Team.
 This question is also often underpinned by a friendly animosity between the people who work in the different types of teams.
 In reality, however, neither team makes sense without the other.
 The real answer to this question is both.